aldarisbm/memory/README.md

 # Memory is a long term memory implementation for golang

-### Memory is a Long Term Memory implementation for golang.

 ## Description
 It is a simple abstraction that allows you to store and retrieve documents based on their text similarity.
 It uses a vector store to store the document embeddings and an embedder to generate the embeddings.